Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 Don’t forget the minimum specifications for each eligible item you’re claiming for.
 If a piece of equipment meets two or more specifications, you can only apply for funding for one item.

-A claim cannot be made where items are bought using part exchange, second hand, ex-demonstration and ‘try before you buy’, or had already been bought prior to the GFA.
+A claim cannot be made where items are bought using part exchange, second hand, ex-demonstration (ex-display is allowed) and ‘try before you buy’, or had already been bought prior to the grant funding agreement.

-Items purchased using the FETF must be kept on the claimant farm and be used as intended for five years from the date the claim is paid, while a claimant must keep the associated paperwork from this grant for a total of seven years from the claim payment date.
+Items purchased using the FETF must be kept at the location in the grant funding agreement and be used as intended for five years from the date the claim is paid, and be kept in operational and good repair, while a claimant must keep the associated paperwork from this grant for a total of seven years from the claim payment date.
+If there are any changes to the items or the claiming business, refer to the scheme guidance.

 The RPA has been checking these rules in recent years including site visits during these periods.